davidjbradshaw/iframe-resizer/README.md

 		window.parentIFrame.size();
 	}

 This method also accepts two arguments: **customHeight** & **customWidth**.
-To use them you need first to disable the autoResize option to prevent auto resizing.
+To use them you need first to disable the autoResize option to prevent auto resizing and enable the doWidth option if you wish to set the width.

 	$('iframe').iFrameResize({
+		autoResize: false,
 		enablePublicMethods: true,
-		autoResize: false
+		doWidth: true
 	});

 Then just call size method with dimensions: